 The two lectures are separated by a lunch break.
 If you are the morning speaker, please take into account that we need to stop in time to have enough time for lunch before the start of the afternoon session.
 The schedule for the day is as follows:

 15:30–16:15afternoon speaker, part 2

 After the seminar, a group usually goes for a beer somewhere in the city centre, to which you are of course invited.

 Title and abstract

-Please send title and abstract of your talk to the organizers well in advance (at least 4 weeks before the seminar).
+Please send title and abstract of your talk to the organizers well in advance (roughly 4 weeks before the seminar).
 Title and abstract should be sent in plain text.
+Do not use (La)TeX.
 If you need special characters, the preferred way to include them is to use HTML character entities (for instance, á for á or ë for ë) in your message.
 If you cannot or do not know how to do this and you do use special characters, please make sure that your e-mail header specifies which character set is used (not all e-mail clients do this automatically), so that we can identify the proper character to use.
 Your title and abstract will be published on our website, and will also be included in the e-mail announcement of the seminar.

-Hotel and reimbursement
+Hotel and travel arrangements

 We can arrange hotel accommodation for speakers from abroad.
 If you come from abroad, you should make your own travel arrangements, but we will reimburse you your travel expenses if you send us your tickets, bills and receipts after the seminar.
 The hotel bill is usually paid directly by us, and we also provide all our speakers an allowance to cover lunch and that includes a modest per diem if you stay overnight.